icdevs/Icdevs_mainsite/_posts/2022-09-03-ICSwagger - Rust.md

 ### Signing function and examples in js

 The code should provide a js library or extension that will allow node.js and js devs the ability to sign their transactions and send them to the server.
 This should impede the standard swagger workflow as little as possible so that standard swagger tools can be used.
 Likely signature will need to be a part of each request and the code will need to remove that field for the signature.
-A stable json sort will need to be used in js and marched in Motoko.
+A stable json sort will need to be used in js and marched in Rust.

 To complete this bounty please implement a minimum viable solution for each of these requirements.
 Once a base end-to-end solution is working for a minimum feature set we can close this bounty and issue another one with additional features, bells, and whistles.